rez1Sadik/RStudio--Text-Mining-Project-Sentiment-Analysis-LSA/README.md

     - N-grams
     - Weighted document-term matrix
     - Applied Latent Semantic Analysis (LSA)

+## Findings & Recommendations
+### Findings
+The study shows the factors for consumer dissatisfaction are:
+1.  **Fittings & Tech issues:** The product is not the kind of product that will fit for everyone, and consumers have higher expectations in terms of technology (Bluetooth) support.
+2.  **Delivery Time:** Even while this might not directly relate to Ptron Intunes, it is having an impact on their clientele.
+3.  **Material Quality:** This is yet another source of dissatisfaction to consider.
+However, there are situations when offering excellent materials and designs at a low cost is difficult.

+The study shows the factors for consumer satisfaction are:
+1.  **Sound Quality:** The majority of good evaluations are due to how satisfied people are with the sound quality (super, impress, fantastic).
+2.  **Lightweight:** This brand of earphone is well-liked by its clientele because of how lightweight they are.
+3.  **Noise Cancellation and Battery life:** Both the noise canceling feature and the lengthy battery life are reasons why many favor this device.
+The fact that this product has a dedicated noise canceling button makes it worthwhile to purchase.
+4.  **Pricing:** According to the consumer, the product's price is reasonable given its qualities.

+### Recommendations
+-   _The PTron Intunes should resolve the technical problems and create a universally applicable design.
+-   _For the benefit of customers seeking a premium appearance, they may also bring another product under this name.

 ***

+# Data Analysis Details

 ## 1. Descriptive Analysis
 There are **14337** reviews in the dataset. _Table 1_ shows that the mean of ReviewStar is near to